Lea Thompson & Madelyn Deutch Made Filming ‘The Year of Spectacular Men’ A Family Affair [VIDEO EXCLUSIVE]

 However, working with family is not always the easiest.
 The two share the different kind of challenges you face when your whole family is on set.
 For Thompson, it was that there was no hiding anything from her daughters.
 “We know each other very well, so they know when I’m stressed out.
 Like you know how you’re so in-tuned with your family, your lovers, you know,” Thompson shared.
 “I could hide things from people, that I could never hide from them and vice-versa, so that was a little challenging.”

 Deutch saw the biggest challenge as trying to keep going, even when people turn you down.
 Making The Year of Spectacular Men was a “long process with so many people involved”, but it never stopped her from creating the movie she envisioned.
-“You have to remind yourself a lot, because there’s going to be a lot of moment where people don’t like the movement, people are going to say no and there’s going to be a lot of disappointments,” she said.
+“You have to remind yourself a lot, because there’s going to be a lot of moments where people don’t like the movement, people are going to say no and there’s going to be a lot of disappointments,” she said.
 “So trying to just remember why we made the movie is, I think, is the thing I’m really really proud of, like we really stuck with it.”

 Read Lea Thompson and Madelyn Deutch’s full interview with uInterview below!